 Our church was founded in October of 2005, though the preparations for what has become Hope Bridge today began much earlier.
 We are a church plant from Hagerstown Church of the Nazarene on Edgewood Drive.

-In just five short years, we have grown from a small core of committed adults to a vibrant community of faith that continues to grow.
+In just eight short years, we have grown from a small core of committed adults to a vibrant community of faith that continues to grow.

-In just five short years, we have hosted dozens community events for thousands of people in the West End and beyond, giving tens of thousands of dollars in clothing, food, and household items to those in need, and pouring out measureless love.
+In just eight short years, we have hosted dozens of community events for thousands of people in the West End and beyond, giving tens of thousands of dollars in clothing, food, and household items to those in need, and pouring out measureless love.

-In just five short years, we have gone from a tiny nursery in the back of one room to an entire suite dedicated to ministering to the children of our church and our community that is filled with kids four days a week during our gatherings.
+In just eight short years, we have gone from a tiny nursery in the back of one room to an entire team dedicated to ministering to the children of our church and our community, four days a week.